 Event organizers may take action to address anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.

-We expect participants to follow these rules at all event spaces and event-related activities, both online and offline.
-These include our social media posts and chat rooms in online conferencing platforms.
+We expect participants to follow these rules at all conference spaces and conference-related activities.
+These include our social media posts.

 Treat each other with kindness and an open mind.